Al Bu Said dynasty: Treaty with the United States

-End of Said's Reign
+End of Said's reign

 Said made periodic visits to Muscat, leaving his eldest son Khalid as Governor of Zanzibar in his absence.
-Khalid had a predilection for French goods and named his principal country estate Marseille, after the Mediterranean port Marseille.
+Khalid had a predilection for French goods and named his principal country estate Marseilles, after the Mediterranean port Marseille.
 When Khalid died of tuberculosis in November 1854, an order came from Said in Muscat appointing another son, the 20-year-old Majid, as governor.

 In September 1856, Said sailed for Zanzibar on his ship Kitorie in the company of his nineteen-year-old son, Barghash bin Said.
 He began to suffer severe pains from an old battle wound in his thigh followed by an attack of dysentery.
 He died on board the ship on 19 October 1856 at the age of sixty-five.

 Division of Zanzibar and Oman

-Schisms within the ruling family were apparent after the death of Sultan Said bin Sultan, as his sons who had their own rivalries and ambitions for controlling the throne quarreled over the empire.
+Schisms within the ruling family were apparent after the death of Sultan Said bin Sultan as his sons, who had their own rivalries and ambitions for controlling the throne, quarrelled over the empire.
 Realizing that Majid would be unaware of their father's death, Bargash came ashore secretly and tried to take control of the palace at Mtoni and the fort in Zanzibar town, but he was unable to muster enough supporters and his attempt was thwarted.

 On 28 October 1856, Majid proclaimed himself Sultan of Zanzibar.
 A ship was sent to Oman with the news, but Said's elder son Thuwaini, who was appointed heir apparent on 23 July 1844 and had long acted as his father's Governor in Muscat and commander-in-chief of the Saidi forces, refused to acknowledge Majid and immediately tried to regain Zanzibar by force of arms.
 As a direct result of this struggle, the government of British India, concerned with the stability in the area, acted as arbitrator in the dispute.
 The Governor-General of British India, Lord Canning ruled in his arbitration that the empire was to be divided into two separate sultanates: the Sultanate of Zanzibar with its dependencies to Majid bin Said, Said's former Governor of the Southeast African dominions, and the Sultanate of Muscat and Oman to Thuwaini bin Said.
 On 10 March 1862, the Zanzibar Guarantee Treaty was signed in Paris by Britain and France, whereby both parties agreed to respect the independence of the Sultan of Oman and the Sultan of Zanzibar.
 Recognizing the economic loss caused to Oman by the severance of the Zanzibar connection, Thuwaini insisted Majid pay 40,000 Maria Theresa thalers annually as compensation but the payment fell into arrears and ceased a year later.